mlehotay/ier/IER/IER-math.md

 Mathematics in IER is **interpretive, not foundational**.

-IER is an identity theory whose commitments are fixed **prior to and independently of formalization**.
+IER is an **identity theory** whose commitments are fixed **prior to and independently of formalization**.
 Mathematical language is used only to:

-* clarify organizational distinctions already specified
+* clarify distinctions already present in the ontology
-* illustrate regime-level structure and transitions
+* describe regime-level organization
-* discipline intuition about constraint, coherence, and stability
+* stabilize intuition about constraint, coherence, and change
 * prevent illicit inferences about detection, thresholds, or optimization

 Mathematics in IER does **not**: